 The best of Paris is hidden in the wide open.
 Her beauty is in her history; the architecture, the windows, the doors and the colors that represent the differing sides of conflicts that shaped the city, as it is known today.
-The city of Paris is like a Parisian woman, she is aging gracefully with little need for cosmetic intervention.
-Paris has good bone structure (architecture) and a few accessories that enhance her beauty more (ornamental lanterns, colorful doors, classic gates), but how many times do tourists miss these in the rushed commute to the main attractions?
+The city of Paris is like a Parisian woman; she is aging gracefully with little need for cosmetic intervention.
+Paris has good bone structure (architecture) and a few accessories that enhance her beauty more (ornamental lanterns, colorful doors, classic gates), yet how many times do tourists miss these in a rushed commute to main attractions?

-Original cobblestone back alley streets and entries to courtyards with private gardens on the sides of brownstone buildings may be located behind seemingly ordinary facades.
-Centuries old wood beams ceilings, and ancient brass and metal lanterns are items that can be taken for granted by locals who walk past them daily.
-Visitors traversing along the route to the iconic attractions who take the time to absorb their surroundings will be in awe at the how many of these treasures are in their path.
+Original cobblestone back alley streets and entries to courtyards with private gardens on the sides of brownstone buildings are often located behind seemingly ordinary facades.
+Centuries old wood beams ceilings and ancient brass and metal lanterns are taken for granted by locals who walk past them daily.
+Visitors traversing along the route to the iconic attractions who take the time to absorb their surroundings will be in awe at the how many of these treasures lie in their path.

 All photos property of The Weekend In Paris.
 Must obtain permission before use.